Jaime Lannister: A Feast for Crows

 Jaime and Cersei's relationship breaks down after he repeatedly declines her requests to become the new Hand of the King and he becomes more disturbed by Cersei's arrogance and impulsive leadership.
 Jaime tries to reconcile Kevan and Cersei, in hopes that Kevan will take the role of Hand.
 Kevan rebuffs Jaime's efforts, and implies that he knows of Jaime and Cersei's incestuous relationship.
 Cersei orders Jaime to go to Riverrun and dislodge Ser Brynden "Blackfish" Tully.
 Before his leaving, Jaime has an armorer forge him a prosthetic hand.
-He takes the tongueless Ser Ilyn Payne with him to teach him to fight with his left hand, using the lessons to confess to his numerous crimes.
+He takes the King's Justice, Ser Ilyn Payne with him to teach him to fight with his left hand, using the lessons to confess to his numerous crimes.
 During the march, he encounters his cousin Lancel, who confesses to his affair with Cersei.
 Jaime persuades Edmure Tully to force the Blackfish's surrender by threatening to sack the castle and kill Edmure's child when it is born, though Edmure assists the Blackfish in escaping.
 Jaime later receives a letter from Cersei, who has been imprisoned by the High Sparrow and is awaiting trial and begs Jaime to be her champion in her trial by combat, but Jaime has the letter burned without reply.

 A Dance with Dragons

 Jaime travels to Raventree Hall and negotiates Lord Tytos Blackwood's surrender, officially ending House Stark's insurrection.
 In the aftermath, he is approached by Brienne, who claims that Sansa is in danger from Sandor "The Hound" Clegane.
-It is unknown how much of this is true, as Brienne was previously seen as a prisoner of Lady Stoneheart, the reanimated corpse of Catelyn Stark, and the anti-Lannister Brotherhood Without Banners.
+This is untrue though, as Brienne has been forced by Lady Stoneheart, the reanimated corpse of Catelyn Stark, to bring Jaime to her to punish him for his family's role in the Red Wedding.